-That’s where visuals come in to play.
-Visuals are much easier for people to understand and remember, and they can be powerfully effective persuasion tools.
+That’s where visuals come into play.
+Visuals are much easier for people to understand and remember and can be powerful persuasion tools.

 Another easy way to use data to fuel business growth is by taking the time to transform stale spreadsheets into beautiful, visually-compelling stories that aim to drive awareness and boost conversions.